SolidLabResearch/ODRL-Evaluator/README.md

 Thus, if the user wants a faster evaluation and is sure that all checks are not required, they could directly use the ODRL engine (at their own risk).

 *\*Following steps are not implemented yet, but should be: validation, cardinality, SOTW, policy decomposition*

+## ODRL Evaluator Support

+[ODRL Evaluator Support](./ODRL-Support.md) contains all aspects of the ODRL IM that are currently supported

 ## Running the ODRL Evaluator
 Following code shows how to run the ODRL Evaluator.
 ```ts